FAQs

 Fees and Payment Terms

 At Lyth Pearson Investigations, we aim to provide transparent, flexible, and competitive pricing tailored to the needs of your investigation.
-We offer both hourly rates and fixed fee packages to suit a variety of cases and organisational preferences.
+We offer an Initial assessment s on all investigation work to be carried out, these fees start at £300 (+VAT).

 Fixed Fee Packages